History

 Over 300 hundred attended and there was a marquee on the Homewood School recreation ground which at that time was next to the church.

 1970 was a time of prayer and unity and growth in the church.
 Alterations and expansion to the building continued over the intervening years.
-A baptistery for the practice of believer’s baptism was added in 1973 and the first person to be baptised in the pool was still a faithful member of the church fifty years later in 2023!
+A baptistery for the purpose of believer’s baptism was added in 1973 and the first person to be baptised in the pool was still a faithful member of the church fifty years later in 2023!